lunarsoap5/Twilight_Princess_apworld/README.md

 - Snowpeak Runis 2nd Half, Agitha Rewards, Jovani Rewards, and Story items are all logically no accessible acording the the generator.

-Feel free to report any other issues in the Twilight Princess thread in the Archipelago server!
+Feel free to report any other issues here or in the Twilight Princess thread in the Archipelago server!
 I'll take a look and see what I can do.
 Suggestions for improvements are also welcome.

 ## Planned Features